Frequently Asked Questions - Enflo

 TEFLON ® is a registered trademark of Chemours.

-FLUON ® is a registered trademark of AGF Ltd.
+FLUON® is a registered trademark of AGC Ltd.

 Each of these large chemical companies, plus several others, manufacture and polymerize PTFE resins used by Enflo in its course of business.

 What are the Typical Physical Properties of Enflon® PREM?